This scientific research has used "in vitro" testing (using cell cultures or simulated lung fluids), animal testing and

-The last “D” is the result of the other two parameters and is often referred to as “lung burden”.
-With chronic exposures the lung burden is the result of ongoing deposition (driven by workplace exposure levels and fibre dimensions) and clearance (driven by biopersistence).
+The last "D" – dose – is related to the other two parameters and is often referred to as "lung burden".
+With chronic exposures the lung burden is the result of ongoing deposition (determined by workplace exposure levels and fibre dimensions) and clearance (driven by biopersistence).
 If the exposure is high enough and clearance slow then a sufficiently large dose will accumulate for adverse health effects to result.

 This risk reduction can be achieved by: